arturvas/arturvas/README.md

 - **Frontend Development:** JavaScript, TypeScript
 - **Cloud & DevOps:** AWS, Docker, CI/CD
 - **Automation & Scripting:** Python, Bash
 - **Databases:** PostgreSQL

+**I'm also have knolege with:**
+- **Mobile Develpment:** iOS native (Swift), SwiftUI Framework

 ### 🔹 Other Skills
 - Logical problem-solving
 - Team collaboration
+- Adaptable behavior

 ---

 ## 🌍 Goal

 I’m currently focused on preparing myself for the international market.
 In addition, I’m working on achieving fluency in English to ensure effective communication in a global environment.
+Mind-open and aways learning new things.

 💼 **LinkedIn:** [linkedin.com/in/arturvas](#)